-The National Museum of Singapore is both the oldest and largest museum in Singapore.
-Visiting this museum is a great way to learn about the country’s history, and the building itself is also a work of art in its neoclassical style architecture.
+The National Museum of Singapore is the oldest and largest museum in Singapore.
+Visiting this museum is a great way to learn about the country’s history, and the building itself is also a work of art in its neoclassical architecture.

 Malay Heritage Centre

 The Malay Heritage Centre in Kampong Gelam is in dedication to the culture of the Malay Singaporeans, an indigenous group of Singapore.
 Learning more about this neighbourhood’s cultural significance is a must-do.